The Bankrate promise

 After enrollment, you can get up to $10 in quarterly statement credits when you make eligible purchases through Instacart with your card (through July 31, 2024).

 Maximizing your Chase Freedom Unlimited benefits

 One of the best ways to boost your rewards is to pair the Freedom Unlimited with another card in the Chase Ultimate Rewards product suite, because you can transfer your points between Chase cards.

-For example, your points are worth 25 percent more when you transfer them to the Chase Sapphire Preferred® Card, or a whopping 50 percent more when you transfer them to the Chase Sapphire Reserve®.
+For example, your points are worth 25 percent more with the Chase Sapphire Preferred® Card when you redeem toward Ultimate Rewards travel and a whopping 50 percent more toward Ultimate Rewards travel with the Chase Sapphire Reserve®.
 These cards come with annual fees, though, so you’ll need to decide if applying is worth the increased redemption value.

 Further, pairing with more premium Chase cards gives you the option to transfer points to a Chase airline or hotel transfer partner for added value.
 Bankrate currently values Chase Ultimate Rewards points at 2 cents apiece toward high-value transfer partner travel, meaning a 50,000-point rewards haul could be worth as much as $1,000.

 The bottom line